tommac08/docsv2/sources/formation_settings.md

 Click on the ![add icon](images/add_icon.gif) and enter a name for your environment.
 You can add any number of environments in this section.

-## Formation Apps
+## Formation Service

-This is where you create your Application Template.
-You can combine the images and config keys created in your **Components** section to create multiple Application Templates.
+This is where you create your Service.
+You can combine the images and config keys created in your **Components** section to create multiple Services.

 - Add images to your template
 - Add Config Variables to your template
 - Select the environment you want this template deployed to
-- Once you are ready to deploy the Application Template, click on the icon next to the environment to configure an instance of your application.
+- Once you are ready to deploy the Service, click on the icon next to the environment to configure an instance of your service.

 ## Formation Teams